refuge-attic/refuge_pre/package/win/README.md

 ### Upgrading libs

 The windows build tool has been set up to make changes manageable as new versions of libraries are released.
 Small changes are required to the appropriate markdown files for file name and md5checksum in the cache folder to reflect when upgrading software to a newer version.
-These files are prefixed with an underscore ie. _tools.md, _tools_md5checksum.txt, _libs.md, _libs_md5checksum.txt.
+These files are prefixed with an underscore ie. _tools.md, _tools_md5sum.txt, _libs.md, _libs_md5sum.txt.

 ### Scripts

 As libraries are upgraded, adjustments to the build automation may be required:

  * Tools setup is located in tools.cmd.
-Packages installed by Cygwin may be adjusted by adding to the minimal list.
+Packages installed for cygwin may be adjusted by adding to the minimal list.
 Do not remove any existing packages unless you understand the impact of doing so.

  * The script for each each major lib is self contained in its own .cmd file.
 This facilitates maintenance and testing.
 As much as possible, these files are consistent in structure.